geochasm/DRCOG_Buildings/workflow.md

   * Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

  * Once you have merged the DRCOG buildings that need to be added to OSM and copied tags or replaced geometry to existing OSM  data; you can prepare to upload.
 If following the workflow you should know your area is finished when you've deleted (merged) all the data from the DRCOG dataset.

+ * Delete the DRCOG dataset (layer) from JOSM: right-click the "drcog...osm" layer from the layers menu and select **Delete** - if you get a warning, make sure you did not miss any buildings (i.e. this layer should be completely empty if you have followed the workflow).

-* Before uploading though, do one more check - Run JOSM Validator, and if there are errors, fix them.
+* Now before uploading your OSM Data Layer, do one more check - Run JOSM Validator, and if there are errors, fix them.
 ![validator](https://cloud.githubusercontent.com/assets/353700/12942520/ddc572f4-d001-11e5-8cf6-399511cd47fa.gif)

 ### Finally, upload it